Static Indeterminacy#

 Internal forces can be determined (internally statically determinate)

 If equilibrium equations are not sufficient, a structure is statically indeterminate.
-The degree of static indeterminacy is expressed by the degree of static indeterminacy.
+The degree of static indeterminacy is expressed as the degree of static indeterminacy.

-It is necessary to determine the degree of static indeterminacy in order to solve these structures using the force method.
+It is necessary to determine the degree of static indeterminacy to solve these structures using the force method.

-These two categories are discussed together in sections 4.5.2 and 4.5.3 of the book Engineering Mechanics Volume 1 (Hartsuijker and Welleman, 2006).
-For trusses, the analysis is simplified as described in section 9.2.2 of the book Engineering Mechanics Volume 1 (Hartsuijker and Welleman, 2006).
-Although the equations shown with \(r\), \(v\), and \(e\) can be effective for simple structures, they generally lead to incorrect results.
+These two categories are discussed together in sections 4.5.2 and 4.5.3 of the book Mechanica: Evenwicht (Hartsuijker and Welleman, 2015).
+For trusses, the analysis is simplified as described in section 9.2.2 of the book Mechanica: Evenwicht (Hartsuijker and Welleman, 2015).
+Although the equations shown with \(r\), \(v\), and \(e\) can be effective for simple structures, they lead to incorrect results for complex structures.
 An approach that always works is shown below for separately determining external and internal static indeterminacy.

-For calculating external static indeterminacy, follow these steps:
+For the calculation of external static indeterminacy, follow these steps:

 Example